Zelhorst92/1stMileStone-GymSite/README.md

 ### Colours

 The colours should be positive, helping the site owners goal of getting as many subscriptions to the FitLife gym as possible.
 However it should also not be too distracting from the information given.
-Therefore a positive colour pallette is needed, but still pragmatical; not a distraction.
+Therefore a positive colour pallette is needed, but still pragmatical.
 On the basis of the chosen hero image and the website [Coolors.co](https://coolors.co/), I have arrived at the following colour [pallette](https://coolors.co/e74f0d-fb8d2c-b3b3b3-191919-3e3e3e).

 ![Colour Pallette Scheme](https://github.com/Zelhorst92/FitLife/blob/master/wireframes/colour-pallette-fitlife-gym.png?raw=true "Colour Pallette Scheme")